joaogsleite/nextjs-isr-demo/README.md

 `http://localhost:3000/posts/{id}`

+First time this page is requested for an ID, the post is fetched from server.

-Everytime this page is requested, a cached version is served.
+If page was requested before for some ID, a cached version is served.

-Every 60s, the post is fetched from the server.
+Every 60s, all previously requested posts are fetched again from the server.

 ### API

 `http://localhost:3000/api/revalidate/{id}`

-Call this endpoint to force update the post.
+Call this endpoint to force update a post.

 The post is fetched again from the server and the cache is updated.